East Carolina fans, players adjust plans after Military Bowl cancellation

-Disappointment, shock, anger and disbelief were just some of the emotions felt by East Carolina players, fans and coaches on Sunday.

-And those feelings may linger for some time as the Pirates will have to wait at least another year to play in a long-awaited bowl game, after Monday’s Military Bowl was canceled.
-The game was called off on Sunday morning, just one day before the Pirates were set to play Boston College at Navy-Marine Corps Memorial Stadium in Annapolis, Md.
+East Carolina will have to wait at least another year to play in a long-awaited bowl game.

+The Military Bowl was canceled on Sunday morning, just one day before the Pirates were set to play Boston College at Navy-Marine Corps Memorial Stadium in Annapolis, Md.

-Bowl officials, after talking with athletic directors from both schools, made the decision when Boston College revealed it had an alarming rate of COVID-19 cases and couldn’t proceed with the game, citing depth issues brought on by a combination of rising virus cases, season-ending injuries and opt-outs.
+The game was canceled just after noon on Sunday after Boston College revealed it had an alarming rate of COVID-19 cases and couldn’t proceed with the game.

-ECU qualified for the postseason following a 7-5 regular season and accepted a bid to play in the Military Bowl, a reward for ECU’s first winning season since 2014.

-The game never happened, however, despite ECU’s best efforts to stay healthy.
+Many ECU fans and family members of players spent Sunday traveling to the bowl site and surrounding areas in anticipation of ECU’s first bowl appearance since 2014.

 Hayden Tarkington found out on the ride from Greenville to Washington, D.C. with his family.